openid/eKYC-IDA/openid-ida-verified-claims.md

 [SOURCE: [@!OpenID], 1.2]

-## claims provider
+## claim provider
 server that can return claims and verified claims about an entity

-Note 1 to entry : A claims provider could be an OpenID Connect provider, a verifiable claims issuer or other application component that provides verified claims.
+Note 1 to entry : A claim provider could be an OpenID Connect provider, a verifiable claim issuer or other application component that provides verified claims.

 [SOURCE: [@!OpenID], 1.2, modified - added requirement to return verified claims]

-## claims recipient
+## claim recipient
-an application that receives claims from the  claims provider
+an application that receives claims from the claim provider

 ## identity proofing
 process in which an end-user provides evidence to a provider reliably identifying themselves, thereby allowing the provider to assert that identification at a useful assurance level.